Start here to access your online health record

 Why should I download the NHS App?

 The NHS App gives you a simple and secure way to see parts of your GP health record and your Homerton Healthcare hospital records.
-This includes your appointments, clinic letters, test results, and estimated waiting.
+This includes your appointments, letters and test results.
 Having the NHS App means that you can access all this information on your smartphone or tablet.

 The NHS App is developed by NHS England.
 It is designed to be a ‘digital front door’ to the NHS, hopefully reducing the need to have multiple apps to support your health journey.

-What is Patients Know Best (PKB) and is it different to the NHS App?
+What is DrDoctor and Patients Know Best (PKB) and is it different to the NHS App?

-Patients Know Best is a software company who have developed the part of the NHS App which provides your hospital health record functionality.
+DrDoctor and Patients Know Best are software companies who have developed the part of the NHS App which gives you online access to some of the information we hold on our hospital systems.

 Other hospitals across England are also working with Patients Know Best.
 This means you can see parts of your health records from other hospitals in one secure place, via the NHS App.